 Remember, many types of environments can create a safe and nurturing place for students to learn.
 Do not assume that one type of university is safer than another.
 In fact, schools set in an urban environment can be among the safest for students.

-“The safety and security of all students, faculty, staff, and visitors is a top priority,” says Kali Heifetz, University of Illinois at Chicago (UIC) Global managing director.
+“The safety and security of all students, faculty, staff, and visitors is a top priority,” says Kali Heifetz, managing director of UIC Global at the University of Illinois Chicago.
 “Our campus is overseen by two police departments and has an emergency response time of less than three minutes.”

 We want to reassure parents that our job is to help all of our students find success, both academically and in their personal lives.” – Kali Heifetz, UIC Global managing director